ShenduoZhang/shenduo.icu/courses.md

 This class was extremly poor in quality, I find it hard to activite any of my aspiration on taking notes or even going to the class.
 I felt the lecturer didn't care about the class nor prepared the contents.
 So I skipped most of classes and of course didn't take any notes.
 And because of my absence, I got a 79(B) for the final grade.

+## Optimization

+- Lecturer: Hui Li
+- Institute: Xi'an Jiaotong University
+- Reference book: His slides
+- Grade 89/A-/3.7

+Just 1 score distance to an A. I didn't take any notes on this class since he's using well organized slides.
+The lecturer introduced way more content than presented in the review, with a lot of which are absolutely graduate level even cutting edge level.
+The review content are organized by the requirements of the final. [pdf]() [concepts]